This post may contain affiliate links for which I may receive a commission at no extra cost to you.

 WHAT IS PAGE SPEED?

-Page speed relates to the individual posts and pages.
+Page speed relates to individual posts and pages.
 Faster pages are a win-win situation, both for ranking your pages and as well as for conversion.
-It also helps to have a comfortable user experience and hence lowers bounce rates.
+It also helps to have comfortable user experience and hence lowers bounce rates.

 HOW CAN YOU INCREASE YOUR WEBSITE SPEED?

 There are some-what 50 factors which can affect to speed up a WordPress site.
-Listing few of many which affect the most.
+Listing a few of many which affect the most.

 Improve Server Response Time

 Server time is affected by the traffic received, the DNS lookups of each page, the hosting company you are associated with.
 If you are dealing with a very slow server time then best is to change your hosting to a good hosting solution which will make your routing faster.

 Ideal server response time should be under 200 ms. To improve the server response time accelerate your time to the first byte.

 Leverage Browsing cache

 But till what time should the browser cache the files?
 That we can instruct by adding expires headers which gives a time limit for browsers to store the static files.
-If we do not change our site design frequently then an year time of expiration is good to leverage the browsing cache score.
+If we do not change our site design frequently then a year time of expiration is good to leverage the browsing cache score.

 Reduce the number of files

 More the number of files requested is equal to more load time.

-Suppose you are in a coffee shop and ordered for a coffee.
+Suppose you are in a coffee shop and ordered a coffee.
 Your friend ordered a grilled sandwich, a chocolate milkshake, and a burger.
 So naturally, the later order will take time to serve.
 Same as in case of a number of files requested.
 The browser sends separate HTTP requests to a server to load each file you asked for.

 So more the number of HTTP requests, more is the time to load the page.
 You can reduce the number of HTTP requests by cutting down CSS style sheets, removing unnecessary java-scripts as they take most of the time to load rendering to slow websites.